risingwavelabs/risingwave-docs/cloud/billing-check-spending-details.md

 slug: /check-spending-details
 ---

-You can view the usage and the corresponding charges for each cluster during the ongoing billing period.
+You can view the usage and the corresponding charges for each project during the ongoing billing period.
 You can also download a PDF version of the invoice for your records.

 <img
    src={require('./images/billing-invoice-details.png').default}